User Review: The North Face Arcus 23

-I've bought and sold several TNF tents, and have had the sampler platter of tent stakes come with them: from DAC aluminum, to Shepherd's Hook aluminum, to the tried-and-true DAC "J-Stake."
-After being less than impressing with anything but the J-Stakes?
+I've bought and sold several TNF tents, and have had the sampler platter of tent stakes come with them: from bent steel, to Shepherd's Hook aluminum, to the tried-and-true DAC "J-Stake."
+After being less than impressed with anything but the J-Stakes?
 I bought a whole bunch of them and take with me however many I need for the tent I'm backpacking with.
 They're much easier to clean off than MSR Groundhog stakes, or the like, and stack easily.
 I keep mine in a Zip-Loc "Snack" sized bag, so the dirt doesn't get mixed into the rest my pack.

 Approximate Size: Extends 28" from Front of Tent, 43" Wide

-Boy, was I in for a surprise when this came in the mail.
-Like I mentioned earlier, this newer model seems to have had a bit of rhinoplasty performed on it.
-Instead of the long, trademark vestibule to be expected on the Tadpole (that stakes out at two points), this vestibule is much shorter, and only has one, single stake-out point at the front.
+This newer model seems to have had a bit of rhinoplasty performed on it.
+Instead of the long, trademark vestibule seen on the Tadpole (that stakes out at two points), this vestibule is much shorter, and only has one, single stake-out point at the front.
 I guess if they were trying to cut weight, well, this was an easy place to do it.